PlanIt

 Clearer navigation for Adding Trips

-After testing, I decided to add a floating action button on the dashboard so that users can easily browse their trips and conveniently add new ones as well.
+After testing, I decided to add a making floating action button on the dashboard so that users can easily browse their trips and conveniently add new ones as well.

 REFLECTION